nwk6661/3DS-QR-Poster/README.md

 # 3DS-QR-Poster

-A python bot that creates and posts QR codes to reddit for new 3DS hombrebrew posted on the /r/3DShacks subreddit.
+A python3 bot that creates and posts QR codes to reddit for new 3DS hombrebrew posted on the /r/3DShacks subreddit.

     pip install praw
     pip install praw-oauth2util